Essential 90s Memphis Rap On Vinyl

 BUY THE COLLECTION AT BANDCAMP» MEMPHIS RAP – THE NOW-AGAIN BANDCAMP

-We have reissued seven essential albums from the ’90s Memphis Rap scene, each licensed directly from the artists.
+We have reissued eight essential albums from the ’90s Memphis Rap scene, each licensed directly from the artists.
 These albums were originally released on rare tapes, only distributed in and around Memphis.
 This is the first time they appear on LP; each album is pressed on limited edition colored vinyl, and comes in an OBI wrapped jacket that contains an oversized 12 page book that details the historical precedent, genesis and arc of this important American musical scene.
 This series follows the sold-out box set The Story of Memphis Rap.

-MC Money & Gangsta Gold – Da Hard Ov Frayser (1995),Shawty Pimp & MC Spade – Vol. 2 (1994), Skinny Pimp’s Vol.1 (1993), Carmike’s – Comin’ At Yo Ass (1994) and R.A.N.’s – Gotta Be Lyrical (1993) Gangsta Blac’s – Breakin Da Law (1994) and Gimisum Family’s – Gimisum Family (1994) are all out now.
+Lil’ Ced – Playin’ By The Rules (1995), MC Money & Gangsta Gold – Da Hard Ov Frayser (1995),Shawty Pimp & MC Spade – Vol. 2 (1994), Skinny Pimp’s Vol.1 (1993), Carmike’s – Comin’ At Yo Ass (1994) and R.A.N.’s – Gotta Be Lyrical (1993) Gangsta Blac’s – Breakin Da Law (1994) and Gimisum Family’s – Gimisum Family (1994) are all out now.
 MORE

 Posted in News